 The centile charts in your baby’s red book show how quickly your baby is growing and how their size compares with children of the same age.
 For example, if your baby's length is in the fifth centile, it means they are the fifth longest out of 100 babies of the same age.
 There are separate charts for girls and boys, as boys tend to be heavier.

 Your baby's measurements for their height and weight should be on similar centiles.
 If they’re very different from each other, this may show that your baby is overweight or underweight.
 The healthcare team may recommend changing how often and how much you feed them.

 Your baby’s weight or length centile may change as they get older, but they usually only go up or down 1 centile.
 Speak to your health visitor if your baby’s measurements vary more than this.

 Rather than 'targets' to be measured, it's more helpful to view milestones as signals that some premature babies might need extra help.
 Throughout your child's early life, the healthcare team will observe their development and measure their progress against milestones.

 These are usually carefully worked out targets based on the average age at which children tend to develop certain skills.
 For example, 8–18 months is the average age when a child will start trying to walk on their own.
 The milestones have been designed to help professionals spot problems early.
 Remember that term babies may not meet development milestones either so try not to worry too much.

 Try to avoid comparing your child to others

 It's easy to become very focused on comparing your child with other children.
 Some parents find themselves thinking of milestones as 'targets' that indicate the success or failure of their child.
 But try to keep in mind that all babies are different and will develop at their own pace, no matter when they were born.
-Not reaching a milestone doesn’t necessarily mean that there's any kind of problem.
+Not reaching a milestone doesn’t necessarily mean that there is a problem.